logann-tom/volleyball-form-analysis-project/README.md

 5. After tagging contact, metrics are computed and displayed.
 A velocity graph opens showing shoulder and hip rotation curves.
 Press `y` to save the session or `n` to discard.

+6. After metrics are saved or discarded, there is an option to analyze the users trends. press  `y` to view the users trends and `n` to quit.
 ---

 ## Project Structure